 Investments in subsidiaries and associates are accounted for at carrying amounts equivalent to the percentage of the entities' net assets or equity since the System prepares separate financial statements from its subsidiaries and associates.
-The System does not prepare consolidated financial statements as required by PFRS since majority of the audited financial statements of the System's subsidiaries which are either closed or have ceased operations are not available.
+The System does not prepare consolidated financial statements as required by PFRS for all its subsidiaries, since majority of the audited financial statements of the System's subsidiaries which are either closed or have ceased operations are not available.